dancras/Doubles/README.markdown

 Requires PHP 5.3+.

 Released under a New BSD License.
-The license is located at the end of files.

 Feedback can be left at http